kabirbaidhya/learn-python-django-web/units/python/6/exception-handling.md

 # Divide a by b
 result = a / b
 ```
-As the user can provide any values for the two input, guess what happens when he provides the second value as zero.
-It would throw an error `ZeroDivisionError` and the program would halt.
+As the user can provide any values for the inputs, guess what happens when he provides the second value as zero.
+Obviously, it would throw an error.
+Yes, it would throw an error in the runtime named `ZeroDivisionError` and the program would halt.

 There might me numerous cases like this when we detect errors only in the runtime which obviously causes unexpected termination of program with error.

 We need to handle exceptions because unexpected termination of our program at the runtime due to some random error is certainly not what we want.

 ## Handling Exceptions